liuyehcf/BlogSource/_posts/Netty-服务端响应源码剖析.md

                     break;
                 }

-                // If a task was submitted when wakenUp value was true, the task didn't get a chance to call
+                //If a task was submitted when wakenUp value was true, the task didn't get a chance to call
-                // Selector#wakeup.
+                //Selector#wakeup.
 So we need to check task queue again before executing select operation.
-                // If we don't, the task might be pended until select operation was timed out.
+                //If we don't, the task might be pended until select operation was timed out.
-                // It might be pended until idle timeout if IdleStateHandler existed in pipeline. if (hasTasks() && wakenUp.compareAndSet(false, true)) {
+                //It might be pended until idle timeout if IdleStateHandler existed in pipeline. if (hasTasks() && wakenUp.compareAndSet(false, true)) {
                     selector.selectNow();
                     selectCnt = 1;